scorpjio/zf3-rest-api/README.md

 In a case of GET or POST parameter, pass the token in `token` parameter.

 #### Generate jwt token
-This plugin provides methods to generate jwt token and sign with same key and algorithm.
+This module provides methods to generate jwt token and sign with same key and algorithm.
 Use `$this->generate()` method wherever required.
 Most probably, you will need this in to user login and register API.
 See below example,
 ```php
 public function login()
 {